OAuth Architecture

 🔁 Authentication Invocation Model (Frontend)

-This section explains where authentication is actually invoked in a frontend application, and which parts are reusable vs page-specific.
+This section explains where authentication is invoked in a frontend application, and which parts are reusable vs app-specific.

 Mental Model